cozza/minimalist-gallery/README.md

 `<img class="image" alt="Insert your caption here" src="images/001.jpg" style="width:100%">` replace `"images/001.jpg"` etc. with "yourImageURL".

 `&copy; Images belong to <a href="https://yourwebsite.com">Name</a>` this is the footer text.
-Replace the link with your own and ammend it as you like!
+Replace the link with your own and amend it as you like!

 Alternatively, I have made a [generator](https://coreycaird.com/generators/minimalist-gallery/) for those who would rather not manually edit the code themselves!